Time: 8:30am - 9:50am Monday and Wednesday

 - This workshop session reviews basic concepts needed for the class and introduces the process of conducting a randomized trial, including treatments, random assignment, and outcomes.
-Students will conduct our first randomized trial in this session.
+Students will analyze our randomized trial in this session.
 Students will also be introduced to the notations and conventions used in the class.

 Workshop Research Ethics (Feb 14)

 Lecture & Discussion Moderation, Fact-Checking, Influence: Studying Online Behavior of Humans & Machines (Feb 19)

 - * Kohavi, R., Deng, A., Frasca, B., Walker, T., Xu, Y., & Pohlmann, N. (2013).
 Online controlled experiments at large scale.
 In Proceedings of the 19th ACM SIGKDD international conference on Knowledge discovery and data mining (pp. 1168–1176).
 ACM.